Historic developments and changes

-In 2011, for example, one of our translators had 70 individual clients placing orders for certified translations.
+In 2011, for example, I had 70 individual clients placing orders for certified translations.
 Many of these required the translation of not only one but two or more documents.
 These ranged from birth, marriage, divorce and death certificates to change of name certificates, police clearance certificates, diplomas, qualifications and references.
 Some clients even required certified translations of their whole university course syllabus running to over 100 pages.

 By 2013 the number of individual clients had decreased to 30; a trend that remained stable until the middle of 2016.

 After the Brexit referendum in the UK, there was an initial flurry of requests for the translation of personal documents and certificates.
 These were due to 2 main factors.
 1) The increase in applications for permanent residence in the UK.
 2) More applications for citizenship in the UK and in EU countries.

 After the first panic was over, numbers dwindled again.
 The average number of enquiries is currently stable once more at around 2-3 per month for this particular translator.

 Iolante is expecting another search in translation for relocation/naturalisation after the terms for Brexit are known.

 One of the reasons for this change is that many EU countries are changing their policies regarding official documents.
 They no longer insist on (certified) translations of the foreign language document but also accept documents in their original language.

 To give you 2 examples: Germany accepts certificates issued in English without requiring a translation.
 Britain now accepts many German documents in the original language.
 Therefore none of the EU citizens applying for naturalisation or permanent residence requires certified translations of their birth certificates any longer.